fiji low season

 So, just a recap…

-Low Season in Fiji: November to April (with the exception of around Christmas time)
+Low Season in Fiji: November to April (except the Christmas and New Year holidays)

 1. It’s Cheaper

 We’ve put this reason at the top of this list for a reason!
 The low season in Fiji is by far the cheapest time to visit.
 Not only are airfares cheaper during these low season months, but you’re much more likely to find lower accommodation prices and free room upgrades.
 On top of that, activity operators often have better deals and offers during this less busy time in order to fill up their tours!
-These activity deals are best found once you arrive in Fiji.
-Check out Where to Book Tours in Fiji for more tips.
+Note that these activity deals are best found once you arrive in Fiji – check out Where to Book Tours in Fiji for more tips.

 2. Fiji is Beautiful All Year Round

 There’s no one season where the landscape in Fiji looks better than the rest of the year.
 Waters around vibrant coral reefs are still clear and teeming with life, the rainforests are still green and abundant, the beaches are still looking pristine and paradise-like, and the list goes on.
-No matter what time of the year you decide to visit Fiji, there will be no lack of photo opportunities.
+Better yet, some waterfalls dry up in the dry season, i.e. the high season, so it’s arguably better to visit Fiji during the wet season/low season when waterfalls are at their grandest!
+In short, no matter what time of the year you decide to visit Fiji, there will be no lack of photo opportunities.

 © Tourism Fiji